Skjoldrun/Skjoldrun.github.io/docs/csharp/windows-service.md

 ## Interactive Mode

-This project template is by default interactivly startable and opens a console while debugging.
+This project template is by default interactively startable and opens a console while debugging.
 It has all the features, like launchsettings, appsettings and more.
 This example comes with [dependency injection](https://skjoldrun.github.io/docs/csharp/dependency-injection.html), [NerdBank Git Versioning](https://skjoldrun.github.io/docs/DevOps/cicd-versioning-NerdBankGitVersion.html), [Serilog logging](https://skjoldrun.github.io/docs/csharp/logging-Console-app-nullLogger.html) and stopping the console app with `[Ctrl]+[C]`.

 ```csharp